 Luckily, there are a few simple things you can do to help your baby have longer naps:

 1. Get the timing right

 Make sure you take note of your baby’s sleeping patterns at the outset and try to adhere to them.
-For instance, getting them down much earlier than normal might feel like a ‘win’ at the time – especially if you’ve got a movie and popcorn calling – but in all likeliness they’ll just catnap and you’ll pay the price for this earlier bedtime for the rest of the night.
+For instance, getting them down much earlier than usual might feel like a ‘win’ at the time – especially if you’ve got a movie and popcorn calling – but in all likeliness, they’ll just catnap, and you’ll pay the price for this earlier bedtime for the rest of the night.

 2. Let them be the guide

 There really isn’t one catch-all formula for sleep schedules because every baby’s different.
 Some will nap twice during the daytime, for more than an hour at a time.
 Others need three shorter naps, maybe at 45 minutes apiece.
 The critical thing to remember here is, don’t force a particular pattern on them.

 Sure, it may suit your lifestyle and your own routine better if two long naps were all your baby needed, but they might need the extra one to avoid getting overtired.
 Still, if you think it would work better to drop a nap and increase the time of their remaining nap/naps, it’s worth giving it a try.
 (This could be true if your baby keeps waking up early from his/her morning or afternoon nap.)

 By trial and error you’ll be able to figure out a) how many naps your baby needs to stay rested and happy, b) what time these naps usually take place and c) how long the naps last.